googlemaps/js-api-loader/MIGRATION.md

   key: "YOUR_API_KEY",
   v: "weekly",

-  // libraries can still be specified in `setOptions`.
+  // Libraries can still be specified in `setOptions`.
 This makes sure that
   // all libraries are available when the importLibrary promise is resolved.
   libraries: ["maps", "places"],
 });